moerwald/c-sharp-git-hooks/README.md

 # c-sharp-git-hooks

-This repo shall show the usage of GIT hooks to compile and run unit tests automatically before your code gets commited and/or pushed.
+This repository shows the usage of GIT hooks to compile and run unit tests automatically before your code gets committed and/or pushed.
 For demonstration we're using a simple C# net core project (under Windows).
 Using GIT hooks for this purpose gives you the following advantages:

-1. All code that is commited to GIT compiles.
+1. All code that is committed to GIT compiles.
-2. All code that is pushed to the remote repo passes all unit tests.
+2. All code that is pushed to the remote repository passes all unit tests.
 3. Faster feedback than via CI, that might build the code in a time triggered manner.

 Disadvantages: